justinpinkney/awesome-pretrained-stylegan2/README.md

 ## Contributing

-__TLDR: You can either edit the [models.csv](models.csv) file or fill out this [form](https://forms.gle/PE1iiTa5tNTdBFYN9).__
+__TLDR: You can either edit the [models.json](models.json) file or fill out this [form](https://forms.gle/PE1iiTa5tNTdBFYN9).__

 This readme is automatically generated using Jinja, please do not try and edit it directly.
-Information about the models is stored in `models.csv` please add your model to this file.
-Preview images are generated automatically and the process is used to test the link so please only edit the csv file.
+Information about the models is stored in `models.json` please add your model to this file.
+Preview images are generated automatically and the process is used to test the link so please only edit the json file.